yjacolin/QGIS-Training-Manual/vector_analysis/network_analysis.rst

 the plugin doesn't assume anything before you've set it up.
 Unfortunately, this means that it won't do anything at all if you don't set it up first.

-* Click on the menu item :menuselection:`Vector --> Road graph --> Road graph
+* Click on the menu item :menuselection:`Plugins --> Road graph --> Road graph
   settings`.
 A dialog will appear.
 * Make sure it's set up like this (use defaults unless otherwise specified):